About George Fox

 George Fox is classified by U.S. News & World Report as a first-tier regional university and as a "Best Value" school.
 We have more than 3,500 talented students in our undergraduate, adult degree, graduate, and seminary programs with lots to offer.
 Learn more about George Fox here.

-George Fox's main campus is in Newberg, Ore.
-We also have regional sites in Portland/Tigard, Salem and Redmond, Ore., and Boise, Idaho.
+George Fox's main campus is in Newberg, Oregon.
+We also have regional sites in Portland/Tigard, Salem, and Redmond, Oregon.
 Learn more about these campuses here.

 Do you have an internship program?
 Are you looking to start one?
 The following resources are designed to help you provide effective educational experiences that align with national standards and George Fox University field experience guidelines.